Andrew Flintoff: 2007 Cricket World Cup

-2007–09: Injuries, comeback, and retirement
+2007–09: Injuries, comeback and retirement

 Flintoff returned for a couple of games with Lancashire, in preparation for the West Indies tour of England but he re-injured his ankle and was ruled out for the first Test which started on 17 May 2007.
-Having undergone another operation on the troublesome ankle, he missed the whole Test and one-day series against the West Indies, and was also ruled out for the subsequent Test series with India.
+Having undergone another operation on the troublesome ankle, he missed the whole Test and one-day series against the West Indies, and he was also ruled out for the subsequent Test series with India.
 Following several games for Lancashire, Flintoff returned for England in the first of seven ODIs against India on 21 August 2007.
 He bowled seven overs and ended with figures of one for twelve in England's 104-run victory.
 He hit an eventful nine runs during the second ODI; however, while fielding, he injured his knee and sat out England's 42-run victory in the third ODI.
 He returned for the fourth ODI on 30 August.
 Flintoff missed England's two narrow defeats to India in the fifth and sixth ODIs before taking 3–45 in the seventh, helping England to win the series four-three with a seven-wicket victory.

-Flintoff's ankle injury recurred during the end of the 2007 season, and, although he played in the 2007 ICC World Twenty20, he did not accompany the England squad to Sri Lanka, and a fourth operation made it highly unlikely that he would play again before the summer of 2008, missing both the Sri Lankan Test Series and the 2008 tour of New Zealand.
+Flintoff's ankle injury recurred during the end of the 2007 season.
+Although he played in the 2007 ICC World Twenty20, he did not accompany the England squad to Sri Lanka, while a fourth operation made it highly unlikely that he would play again before the summer of 2008 and would miss both the Sri Lankan Test Series and the 2008 tour of New Zealand.
 Flintoff remained "upbeat" about his career, however.